 To support rich and inclusive discussions about mathematical ideas, representations, contexts, and strategies (Chapin, O’Connor, & Anderson, 2009).
 Rather than another structured format, the examples provided in this routine are instructional moves that can be combined and used together with any of the other routines.
 They include multimodal strategies for helping students make sense of complex language, ideas, and classroom communication.
 The examples can be used to invite and incentivize more student participation, conversation, and meta-awareness of language.
 Eventually, as teachers continue to demonstrate, students should begin using these strategies themselves to prompt each other to engage more deeply in discussions.

 How it Happens

-Unlike the other routines, this support is a collection of strategies and moves that can be combined and used to support discussion during almost any activity.
+Unlike the other routines, this MLR includes a collection of strategies and moves that can be combined and used to support discussion during almost any activity.

 Examples of possible strategies:

 - Revoice student ideas to demonstrate mathematical language use by restating a statement as a question in order to clarify, apply appropriate language, and involve more students.